thealexlittle/snippets/README.md

 ### Java
 The projects in this folder show well documented code that displays knowledge of various skills in Java:
-* Properly creating and implementing classes
+* Properly creating and implementing class structures
 * Responsible Decomposition of code in order to write clean code.

 ### Honor Code and Use